 JOHN – So I had to bring a different one this time, and I thought the one that fit what we were talking about the best was one that I think is attributable to Peter Skillman at IDEO.
 But I could be wrong.
 But we’ll call it Peter’s until we’re corrected.
 It is,

 Enlightened trial and error succeed over the planning of the lone genius.”

-Myth of the Lone Genius
+The Myth of the Lone Genius

 Iterative Series of Experiments

-The other issue is you actually can’t do good organizational design in the boardroom.
+Another issue is you actually can’t do good organizational design in the boardroom.
 You can do a good hypothesis and initial design in a boardroom or a room somewhere, but until you implement it in the organization and prototype it and implement it and test it out, you don’t really know how it’s going to work because the “thought experiments” that we do in a room are useful, but they’re often wrong.
 Some of the biggest mistakes, and maybe this has happened to you; it’s happened to me, where, in one part of the organization, they invented a new way of doing something, and it worked so well there, everybody had to do it.

 The Importance of Context

 So we were all forced to do it that way.
 They forgot a little context issue; that process didn’t work the same way in the different divisions or the different functions.
-For us, all to do it that way was going to require some modifications to make it work.
+For us all to do it that way was going to require some modifications to make it work.
 Unfortunately, management’s answer to that usually is that people need to change, not the process, and suck it up and make this work because it does work.
 We know it works; it works over here.
 So that’s the whole enlightened trial and error and being flexible and testing it.
-Every time you change the context, you test it and allow for feedback and variation, and improvement when necessary to make it work.
+Every time you change the context, you test it and allow for feedback, variation, and improvement when necessary to make it work.